githubuserohith/Rail-Safar/README.md

 ## Login with OTP

-* Users who wish to login without signing up can with this section.
+* Users who haven't signed up can still login by using this feature.

 * Enter a unique username and valid email address.
-OTP will be sent to your entered email.
+OTP will be sent to the email address you entered.

 * You'll be redirected back to login page where you'll have to enter the same username and OTP to login.